ramseylab/ldnh/README.md

 | 0.648     | 1      | 0    | \-6.726 |
 | 0.652     | 1      | 0    | \-6.794 |

-The `process_voltammograms` function assumes that the current values are negative.
+Note: the `process_voltammograms` function assumes that the input voltammogram current values are *negative* as shown in the input file excerpt above.